Strand PHIL.II Philanthropy and Civil Society

 - to watch TV (give up going for a walk)

-As a whole class use the Decision Making Model (handout below) to compare three projects (donate to local hospirtal, Project Linus, and a blanket pack for people who are homeless).
+On a board or in small groups use the Decision Making Model (handout below) to compare three projects (e.g., donate to local hospirtal, Project Linus, and a blanket pack for people who are homeless).
 This model helps us make a thoughtful choice based on facts and resources.
-They will determine the opportunity cost for participating in each (giving up recess or classroom free time, donating a piece of clothing, etc.).
-Refer to the websites and call the local hospital so students have all the facts.
+They will determine the opportunity cost for participating in each (e.g., giving up free time, donating a piece of clothing).
+Refer to the blanket project websites and call the local hospital so young people have all the facts.

-After completing the decision-making model, vote for the project of their choice.
+After completing the decision-making model, participants vote for the project of their choice.